chen42/presentations/cho_ag.md

 * Muscarinic receptor agonists
 	*	stimulate salivary, gastric, and other secretions in the gastrointestinal tract.
 	*	 increase contraction of GI smooth muscle (except sphincters)
 		* by stimulating the enteric nervous system
 	*	increases gastrointestinal motility.
 	---
-	*	stimulate the [bladder detrusor muscle](http://img.medscapestatic.com/pi/meds/ckb/21/12721.jpg), they *relax* the internal sphincter of the bladder
+	*	*stimulate* the [bladder detrusor muscle](http://img.medscapestatic.com/pi/meds/ckb/21/12721.jpg), *relax* the internal sphincter of the bladder
 	*	promote emptying of the bladder (micturition).
 	---
 	*	higher doses produce excessive salivation and cause diarrhea, intestinal cramps, and urinary incontinence (the "all faucets turned on" syndrome).